mattiasholmqvist/evently/README.md

 # evently

-Event sourcing example for Clojure.
+Event sourcing library for Clojure.

 *This project is under heavy development.
 Use at your own risk!*